ENG 336 Humans and Other Animals in 19th-Century American Literature

 Jeff Strabone works primarily in the British eighteenth century and Romantic era.
 His research focuses on the rise of cultural nationalisms within the United Kingdom, poetics and literary form, and questions of race, nation and empire on a global scale.

-Lina Perkins Wilder teaches courses on Shakespeare and the early modern period in English literature.
-Her courses include Essentials of Literary Study; Shakespeare in the 1590s; Shakespeare after 1600; Pain and Violence in Renaissance Drama; Jews and Moors in Renaissance Drama; Milton; Donne, Herbert, Marvell; Shakespeare in Performance; and Shakespeare’s Brain, Shakespeare’s Body.
+Lina Perkins Wilder teaches courses in Shakespeare and Renaissance Literature.
+Her courses include Essentials of Literary Study; Happy Endings: Shakespeare’s Comedies; Speaking What We Feel: Shakespeare’s Tragedies and Histories; Archive Fever; Pain and Violence in Renaissance Drama; Jews and Moors in Renaissance Drama; Milton; Donne, Herbert, Marvell; Shakespeare in Performance; Sickness and Health in Renaissance Literature; and English Shakespeare’s Brain, Shakespeare’s Body.

 A: Conn stood out for two reasons: the honor code and CELS (the College’s career program).
 Those two programs, as well as my experience visiting Conn and sitting in on classes, made it clear to me that this was a place that would fully support both my intellectual and personal growth.